Cornellians are not afraid to roll up their sleeves to work and study hard.

 - Cook a healthy meal or have a healthy snack

 - Express yourself through creativity – draw, doodle, color, etc.

 - Dance party!

-- Check out Insight Timer, the #1 free app for sleep, anxiety, and stress.
+- Check out Insight Timer, a free app for sleep, anxiety, and stress.

 - Visit Press Pause (developed by MTV and the Jed Foundation) for short videos, words of advice from other college students, and tools to help reduce anxiety, worry, and the feeling of being overwhelmed.